 Art Around NIU

 NIU is the home of multiple art galleries and Museums featuring works by NIU art students as well as professional and visiting artists.
 NIU Art Museum’s mission is to service the arts curriculum at NIU and to extend arts education and cultural enrichment to the community.
 The Museum has a permanent collection of 1,000 art pieces and also hosts visiting exhibitions.
-The Jack Olson Gallery is “the cornerstone of exhibition programming” that is promoted by NIU School of Art.
+The Jack Olson Gallery is the cornerstone of exhibition programming promoted by the NIU School of Art.
 This exhibit space brings thought-provoking exhibitions to the northern Illinois community while also offering faculty and students a space to showcase their latest creative endeavors.
-Gallery 215 is a gallery owned by NIU and it showcases NIU art students works and shows.
+Gallery 215 is a gallery owned by NIU and it showcases NIU art students’ works and shows.
 All three locations are a great way to experience modern art from the 20th century through today’s art movements.
-NIU Also hosts an annual ARTigras with an art parade, live music, crafts and more.
+NIU Also hosts an annual ARTigras to promote the arts in all its forms.

 NIU Museums and Collections